istopwg/ippeveselfcert/BUILD.md

-the PWG code signing certificate (available from the PWG officers for official use only) - without the certificate the build will fail unless you disable the post-build events that add the code signatures or create a self-signed certificate with the name "".
+the PWG code signing certificate (available from the PWG officers for official use only) - without the certificate the build will fail unless you disable the post-build events that add the code signatures or create a self-signed certificate with the name "IEEE INDUSTRY STANDARDS AND TECHNOLOGY ORGANIZATION".

 Open the "ippeveselfcert.sln" file in the "vcnet" subdirectory and build the installer project.